Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Nutrition

-Providing a balanced meal for your pooch also means that the nutrients are in the right ratio and are suitable to the poodles respective to their age and breed size.
+Providing a balanced meal for your pooch also means that the nutrients are in the right ratio and suitable for the poodles, depending on their age and breed size.

 Royal Canin’s Poodle puppy formula